jdavidm/learn-stata/exercises/02-basic-if.md

 3\.
 Replace the value of `y` with a "2" if `price` is greater than "4195" and less than "6342".
 How many cars have a price between "4195" and "6342"?

 4\.
-Create a `global` called `pack` that equals "1".
-Then complete the code so that if `$pack == 1` the code prints "Setup mode: running installation/setup steps..." and if `$pack` doesn't equal "1" then the code prints "Run mode: skipping setup and continuing with the analysis."
+The code below creates a `global` called `pack` that equals "1".
+Complete the code so that if `$pack == 1` the code prints "Setup mode: running installation/setup steps..." and if `$pack` doesn't equal "1" then the code prints "Run mode: skipping setup and continuing with the analysis."
 Set `$pack` to something other than "1" and run the code again.

 ```stata
 	global   pack  1